Fkhattak819/3380-Team-10-smart-pantry/README.md

 # Smart Pantry

-A smart pantry management system for Team 10.
+A smart pantry management system created by Team 10.

 ## Overview

-This project aims to create an intelligent pantry management solution that helps users track inventory, manage expiration dates, and optimize food storage.
+The Smart Pantry is a food inventory and meal suggestion site that aims to help its users monitor and use their ingredients effectively.
+It allows users to track their ingredients, optimize food storage, and overall dscover recipes that can be made with what they already have.

+The goal of this project is to reduce food waste, encourage healthier eating, and make meal planning easier through a understandable interface.

 ## Features

 - Inventory tracking
+    - add, edit, and remove ingredients from your digital pantry
-- Expiration date monitoring
+- Possible expiration monitoring
+    - a one click area to see what may need to be replaced soon
-- Smart notifications
+- Recipe matching
+    - automatically generate recipe suggestions based on available ingredients
+- Showcasing healthy meal alternatives
+    - discover healthier options based on ingredients or selected recipes
+- Present missing items
+    - quickly see what is missing for a particular recipe
 - User-friendly interface
+    - simple design for an amazing user experience

 ## Getting Started

-More detailed setup instructions will be added as the project develops.
+Input ingredients
+Smart Matching
+Get Recipes
+Select a Meal
+Enjoy!

-## Team
+## Class Team

-Team 10 - CSC 3380
+Team 10 - CSC 3380: Object Oriented Design
+Andrew Underwood, Hammaad Alam, Tyler Gates, Fahd Khattak, Madison Nguyen

 ## License

 This project is part of a CSC 3380 course assignment for LSU.
+Currently for educational use, not distrubution.